mvallim/kubernetes-under-the-hood/documentation/technologies.md

 Reference: https://www.gluster.org/

-You can see the objective of the Gluster in the previous article.
+You can see the objective of the Gluster [here](documentation/common-cluster.md).

 ## Docker